 Once enabled, the 'High-Volume' processing option is automatically selected each time you print a shipping label for this customer.
 Repeat for each customer as needed.

 Step 2: Process labels

 To begin processing labels for a high-volume shipment, open SmartParcel by selecting a batch of orders from the Small Parcel grid and clicking Pack and Ship.

 Smart User Tip: If you are utilizing the official batching feature, use the 'Batch Name' search filter within the Order Details filter container.
 You can then click Select All above the grid to ensure no orders are left behind when you use the HVP tool.

-While this functionality can support up to 1000 package labels at once, factors such as system loads and internet quality can affect performance and printing the maximum amount of labels could potentially result in timeouts.
+While this functionality can support up to 1000 package labels at once, factors such as system loads and internet quality can affect performance and printing the maximum number of labels could potentially result in timeouts.

 - Process As: If you chose not to process high-volume by default in the previous step, select High-Volume

 - Label Format: Select the format you'd like to use to print and reprint your shipping labels